marmelab/coPostgresQuery/README.md

 - table: the table name
 - updatableFields: the fields that can be updated
-- idFields: the fields used to select the target entity, default to `id`
+- idFields: the fields used to select the target entity (default: `id`)
 - returnFields: the fields to be returned in the result
 - allowPrimaryKeyUpdate: if true allows to update primary keys value